Rika-Li/Recipes-and-Ratings/README.md

 Within the three models, the Random Forest Regressor had the highest MSE and RMSE, while the Linear Regression and Gradient Boosting Regressor had significantly lower errors, indicating better performance.

-I used three kinds of model

-The current model utilizes a mix of quantitative and categorical features.
-The specific feature types are as follows:
-- Quantitative: Calories, Sugar